 - 4.2.3.
-In the absence of both the Chair and the Deputy Chair, the Chair will be a Non-Executive Member, appointed by the assembled members. - 4.2.4.
-The board shall appoint a Chair to all committees and sub-committees that it has established.
-The appointed committee or sub-committee Chair will preside over the relevant meeting.
+If both the Chair and the Deputy Chair are absent or disqualified from participating by a conflict of interest, the temporary Chair will be a Non-Executive Member, appointed by the assembled members. - 4.2.4.
+The board shall appoint a Chair to all committees and subcommittees that it has established.
+The appointed committee or subcommittee Chair will preside over the relevant meeting.
 Terms of reference for committees and sub-committees will specify arrangements for occasions when the appointed Chair is absent.